Benighter/FLC-Bible-Show/README.md

 # FLC Bible Show

-**A customized fork of Quelea for Faith Life Church, enhanced with improved Bible verse interaction and presentation features.**
+**A customized fork of Quelea for First Love Church, enhanced with improved Bible verse interaction and presentation features.**

 ## 📥 **Download Latest Version**